michal-bures/pwa/README.md

 Run the example locally by serving the `/minimal` directory with your favourite web server

+### Inspect the app in chrome dev tools

+* Inspect live how the app works with local storage and cache (Application tab)
+* Inspect the application manifest (Application tab)
+* Observe the lifecycle of the service worker (Application tab)
+* Check that the app passes all PWA checks using Lighthouse (Lighthouse tab)

 ### Verifying PWA compliance

-* Open chrome dev tools and check that the app is PWA using Lighthouse

 ### The tricky thing about updating your pwa (without workbox)